paragch/mcp-travel-planning-system/COMPLETE_TRAVEL_SYSTEM_README.md

 "I want to catch a train from Leeds at 17:40 for London Kings Cross"

 # Round trip travel planning (NEW!)
-"Plan a complete round trip from Leeds to East Croydon on 15/12/2025, returning 16/12/2025 for 1 person" "Plan a complete trip including both train and hotel from Leeds to East Croydon on December 15, returning December 16" "Complete round trip from Manchester to London on December 20, returning December 22"
+"Plan a complete round trip from <Location A> to <Location B> on 15/12/2025, returning 16/12/2025 for 1 person" "Plan a complete trip including both train and hotel from <Location A> to <Location B> on December 15, returning December 16" "Complete round trip from Manchester to London on December 20, returning December 22"

 # Complex multi-intent requests
-"I want to catch a train from Leeds at 17:40 for London Kings Cross and want to stay at Travelodge in East Croydon" "Find morning trains to Manchester and hotels near the station for tonight"
+"I want to catch a train from <Location A> at 17:40 for London Kings Cross and want to stay at Travelodge in <Location B>" "Find morning trains to Manchester and hotels near the station for tonight"

 # Mixed requests (uses multiple servers)